ICIJ/sao-datashare-plugin/README.md

 # sao-datashare-plugin

-> This SAO genetator will scaffold a Datashare plugin.
+> This SAO generator will scaffold a Datashare plugin.

 ## Usage